You may have never heard of it, or you may be a convert.

 As the story goes, it was given its name kombucha after a Korean physicist Kombo who gave it to the Japanese Emperor.

-Tea is also called ‘cha’ – so the name literally means Kombu tea.
+The Chines character for tea is pronounced ‘cha’ - so the name literally means Kombu tea.

 Kombucha later became popular in Russia where it was called tea kvass.